turi-code/userguide/text/topic-models.md

 ##### Importing from other formats

-In some cases your data my in a format that some refer to as "docword" format, where each row in the text file contains a document id, a word id, and the number of times that word occurs in that document.
+In some cases your data may be in a format that some refer to as "docword", where each row in the text file contains a document id, a word id, and the number of times that word occurs in that document.
 For this situation, check out the `parse_docword` utility: